Nada2oo4/-Task-1_Sentiment-Analysis-on-IMDB-movie-Reviews/README.md

 📊 Results:
-The models were tested on unseen IMDB reviews.
+The models were tested on unseen IMDB reviews:

-Among the tested models, Logistic Regression model accuracy: 0.91325 Naive Bayes model (GaussianNB) accuraacy: 0.8329
+Among the tested models, 1-Logistic Regression model accuracy: 0.91325

+2-Naive Bayes model (GaussianNB) accuraacy: 0.8329

 🚀 Technologies Used:
 Python 3